 Stelbrink and his colleagues sequenced three genes, mitochondrial CO1 and nuclear 28S and H3, for 193 individual snails.
 And depicted above is the bottom half of their “BEAST-MCC” tree from concatenated sequences, with “Bellamyinae – clade B” trimmed off.
 The branches I have deleted – 40 tips assigned to 13 genera, are entirely Asian and African, and do not concern us in North America.

 And here is the first thing to notice.
-The two big oriental species widely introduced in the USA, labelled Cipangopaludina chinensis and Cipangopaludina japonica above, did not cluster in the mixed Asian/African "Bellamyinae - clade B" with Bellamya (s.s.).
+The two big oriental species widely introduced in the USA, labelled Cipangopaludina chinensis and Cipangopaludina japonica above, did not cluster with Bellamya (ss) in that mixed Asian/African "Bellamyinae - clade B" I trimmed off the top.
 They clustered in the (entirely Asian) “Bellamyinae – clade A.”

 Cipangopaludina was proposed by Harold Hannibal in 1912 as a subgenus of Pilsbry’s (1901) Idiopoma for Reeve’s (1863) Paludina malleata of Japan .
 Hannibal was working from California populations of what we would today call C. japonica .
 Clench and Fuller (1965) considered Idiopoma a simple synonym of Viviparus, continuing to accord Cipangopaludina subspecific rank .
 Gary Pace was the first to elevate Cipangopaludina to the full genus level, working with the native fauna of Taiwan.
 When Burch followed Pace, the rank of Hannibal’s Cipangopaludina was firmly fixed at the genus level.
 And our two introduced species entered the canon as Cipangopaludina japonica and Cipangopaludina chinensis.